AidanK22/portfolio_tracker/README.md

 # portfolio_tracker
+Description:
+A Java-based web application using Spring Boot, designed with full OOP and CRUD(create, read, update and delete) principles.
+User authentication with validation process, storing data in an SQL database.
+Integrates with CoinMarkeCap API for real-time crypto market data and TradingView API for news, ticker and interactive charts.
+Demonstrates skills in Java programming, object-oriented design, web development, database management, and API integration.

+Formal tech uses:
 Utilized wireframes using mockflow to visualize the user experience and to provide a template to build off of.
 Employed Java Spring Boot to develop a web application that uses the MVC architecture pattern and OOP principles to create a maintainable and extensible codebase.
 Incorporated Test-Driven-Development practices to ensure application’s reliability and functionality.